ErickErock/pICNIK/README.md

 - Vyazovkin (Vy)\
 - Advanced method of Vyazovkin (aVy)\

 Additionally, the `ActivationEnergy` class contains methods to make isothermal and non-isothermal predictions based on the isoconversional principle.
-Furthermore, the class has methods to reconstruct the reaction model in its integrl expression ($g(\alpha)$) given an activation energy ($E$) and an pre-exponential factor ($A$).
+Furthermore, the class has methods to compute the pre-exponential factor by means of the compensation effect and to reconstruct the reaction model in its integrl expression ($g(\alpha)$) given an activation energy ($E$) and an pre-exponential factor ($A$).

 The repository consist in the following directories:
 - picnik.py.
 Contains the package